mozilla/fifi/README.md

 Check the console.log, it will print the server the front end is using.

+To see the topcoat style guide open:

+    www/lib/topcoat-0.4.1/docs/styleguide/topcoat-mobile-light.html

 ## Directory layout

 This web project has the following setup: